-London is one the most-toured cities in Europe, and the strength of its destinations extensively relies on heritage and arts.
-Going to London means visiting museums and appreciating what’s housed there—may the theme is of culture, history, timeless art or contemporary design.
+London is one of the most toured cities in Europe, and the strength of its destinations extensively relies on heritage and arts.
+Going to London means visiting museums and appreciating what’s housed there—may the theme is of culture, history, timeless art, or contemporary design.
 British Museum, dedicated to human history and culture, dominates the line-up of London’s museums.
 To date, the prestigious museum plays a sanctuary to almost 8 million collections, probably the largest of all collections in the world.

 The archeology and art of Europe from the ancient times up to the present, the national collection of horology, and important treasures such as Esquiline Treasure, Carthage Treasure, First Cyprus Treasure, Mildenhall Treasure, Vale of York Hoard, Lampsacus Treasure, Water Newton Treasure and Hoxne Hoard are among the pride of the Department of Prehistory and Europe.
 Completing the division of British Museum are Department of Middle East, Department of Asia, Department of Africa, Oceania and the Americas, Department of Prints and Drawings, Department of Coins and Medals, Department of Research and Conservation, Libraries and Archives.